Images of Chickenpox (Varicella) (11)

-The blister typical of chickenpox is usually described as looking like a dewdrop on a rose petal.
+The blister is usually described as looking like a dewdrop on a rose petal.
 The blister area (vesicle) is thin-walled and easily broken.
-Vesicles become cloudy and then crust over, with healing completed within 1–3 weeks.
-Chickenpox lesions often occur in three or more successive series (crops).
+Blisters become cloudy and then crust over, with healing completed within 1–3 weeks.
+Lesions often occur in 3 or more successive series (crops).
 Lesions in different stages of development may occur at the same time.

 Since the illness resolves on its own after 1–3 weeks, it is most important to keep the child comfortable and to discourage scratching, which can cause infection and scars.